 Don’t narrow your search for a mentor to senior employees at your top five dream companies.
-You can receive guidance from anyone, and closing yourself off to other opportunities will hurt you in the long run.
+You can receive guidance from people from all levels and walks of life, and closing yourself off to opportunities to make connections will hurt you in the long run.

 2. Make things easy.